 1. TOPELEK – Best Hot Glue Gun For Styrofoam

 Next up, we have this hot glue gun, and he was from Amazon.
 It was a random purchase.
 I’ve never heard of them before.

 But it came with a bunch of glue sticks in the box, so you get more value for your money.

 Good Random Purchase?

 I plugged it in, and it honestly took like a minute to heat up, so little random Amazon purchase is off to a perfect start, so let’s put him through the test.

 It comes out pretty.
 Well.
 It’s just very like, and you know what it works.
 I was going to complain about something, but really (!) it works.

 So I’d say four stars.
 Next, we’re going to see a hard time on this one since it heats it so quickly.

 I don’t know what that means for how quickly it’s going to dry, but we’re going to find out.
 Okay, let’s check a hard time.
 It’s dry 2 minutes and 15 seconds.
 That’s pretty good dang.

 The flow is not good, but this hot glue for styrofoam can work with this kind of surface.
 The cord here has this little protection that kind of makes it turns easier.

-And I think these things make your cord last longer that they don’t get broken or damaged as easily.
+And I think these things make your cord last longer because they don’t get broken or damaged easily.
 Which is great; it might last a little bit longer and something else.

 2. Loctite Power Grab Ultimate Construction Adhesive – Best Glue for Attaching Styrofoam to Multiple Materials